Fundamentals of Blockchain technology

 Individual transactions, after being validated, are collected to form a block, which must contain a maximum data limit according to the network protocol.

-To ensure integrity, each block contains a hash code that represents its content, as well as a reference to the previous block, thus maintaining the continuity of the chain.
+To ensure integrity, each block contains hash code that represents its contents, as well as a reference to the previous block, maintaining chain continuity.

-When a block is validated, a unique hash is added to it that links to the previous block, forming a linear and chronological chain, fundamental for security and traceability.
+When a block is validated, a unique hash is added that links to the previous block, forming a linear and chronological chain, essential for security and traceability.

-This linking means that modifying one block implies changing all subsequent ones, which is practically impossible due to the computational power required.
+This linking means that modifying a block means changing all subsequent blocks, which is practically impossible due to the necessary computing power.

-Furthermore, the chain is replicated across all nodes of the network, thus ensuring its availability, resilience to failures and attacks, and maintaining the integrity of the system.
+Likewise, the chain is replicated on all nodes in the network, thus guaranteeing its availability, resistance to failures and attacks, and maintaining the integrity of the system.